Andrewmh71/colony-capstone/README.md

             ImageJ is now embedded directly into the PyQt interface.
             This improves workflow consistency and user experience.

-Access and Usage

-Requirements

-    Python 3 (tested with versions 3.9.0 through 3.13)
-    OpenJDK 8 or 11
-    Maven (must be available on the system path)

-Installation Instructions

-    1. Clone the repository
-    2. Install dependencies

-    If on Unix-based system:
-        Run the installation script:
-            ./dependencies.sh

-    If on Windows, manually install the following packages using pip: pyimagej
-        PySide6
-        opencv-python
-        imagej
-        scikit-learn
-        scikit-image
-        pillow-heif
-        matplotlib
-        pywin32
-        openpyxl

 The Graphical User Interace